scicloj/scicloj.github.io/content/en/docs/community/groups/ai-meetups/index.md

     * Dimid Duchovny gave an intro to Linguistics.
     * Daniel Slutsky demosntrated using [spaCy](https://spacy.io/) from Clojure for text classification.
     * Carsten Behring added some comments about the broader picture of interop and machine learning in Clojure.

-## Chat
-We will use the [#scicloj-ai-meetups](https://clojurians.zulipchat.com/#narrow/channel/481583-scicloj-ai-meetups) channel of the [Clojurians Zulip Chat](https://scicloj.github.io/docs/community/chat/) (requires login).
-Please join the Zulip chat before attending our meetings.

 ## Organizers